edgelaboratories/daycount/README.md

 func main() {
 	from := date.New(2018, time.January, 1)
 	to := date.New(2018, time.July, 31)
-	yf := daycount.YearFractionDiff(from, to, daycount.ActualActual)
+	yf := daycount.YearFraction(from, to, daycount.ActualActual)
 	fmt.Printf("year fraction between the two dates is %0.2f\n", yf) }
 ```